 Host Operating System Considerations

-Windows 10 and Windows Server 2016 can be used to host the AD Agent; however, these operating systems do not include native support for TLS 1.3, which provides enhanced encryption and performance benefits.
-In addition, Windows 10 has reached end of support from Microsoft.
-Customers with compliance or security requirements that specify newer TLS versions may prefer to deploy the AD Agent on Windows Server 2019 or later.
+Windows 10 Enterprise LTSC 2019 and Windows Server 2016 can be used to host the AD Agent; however, these operating systems do not include native support for TLS 1.3, which provides enhanced encryption and performance benefits.
+Note that general-availability (non-LTSC) editions of Windows 10 have already reached end of support from Microsoft and should not be used for new deployments.
+Customers with compliance or security requirements that specify newer TLS versions may prefer to deploy the AD Agent on Windows 11 Enterprise LTSC 2024 or Windows Server 2019 or later.

 Antivirus and Endpoint Protection Software Configuration